rnowling/bigpetstore-data-generator/README.md

     $ java -jar build/libs/bigpetstore-data-generator-0.2.jar

-Here is an example for generating 10 stores, 1000 customers, 100 purchasing models, and a year of transactions:
+Here is an example for generating 10 stores, 1000 customers, 100 purchasing models, a year of transactions, and weather data starting in January:

-    $ java -jar build/libs/bigpetstore-data-generator-0.2.jar generatedData/ 10 1000 100 365.0
+    $ java -jar build/libs/bigpetstore-data-generator-0.2.jar generatedData/ 10 1000 100 365.0 90.0

+(For the weather model, 0.0 represents October.)

 Groovy Drivers for Scripting